 Indeed, the reality is that chicken wings as we currently eat them, including the spicy sauce, probably originated in Chicago, which through the early and middle part of the 20th century was the biggest meatpacking hub in North America.

-But the origins of chicken wings as food, as least in North America, is part of the long tradition of slow-cooking cheap cuts of meat and poultry and serving it with a spicy seasoning or sauce.
+But the origins of chicken wings as food, as least in North America, is part of the long tradition of slow-cooking tougher cuts of meat and poultry and serving it with a spicy seasoning or sauce.
 Also known as barbecue, this tradition is as old as America, and dates to the time of enslavement of African people, which means it originates in the South (by way of the West Indies).

 Likewise the tradition of fried chicken, another mainstay of southern cooking which itself has its roots in West African cuisine.

 Enter the Great Migration

-In the decades following the Civil War, millions of African Americans moved from the south to the north in what's called the Great Migration, and brought their culinary traditions with them.
+In the decades following the Civil War, millions of Black Americans moved from the south to the north in what's called the Great Migration, and brought their culinary traditions with them.
 One of the biggest beneficiaries of this migration, which is commonly reckoned to have begun around 1916, was the city of Chicago.

 Because it was the main meatpacking hub, Chicago offered plenty of jobs.
 Kansas City and St. Louis, which also had large meatpacking industries, were also major destinations of the Migration.

-And since slaughterhouses had no use for chicken wings, to the point where they were literally discarded, it was only natural for the African Americans, who brought their culinary traditions of barbecue and fried chicken from the south to the north, to utilize this extremely plentiful ingredient.
+And since slaughterhouses had no use for chicken wings, to the point where they were literally discarded, and the people who brought their culinary traditions of barbecue and fried chicken from the south to the north applied these techniques and flavors to this plentiful ingredient.

-Thus it's the collision of these two forces—the massive migration of African Americans to meatpacking cities like Chicago, Kansas City and St. Louis, along with the plentiful supply of chicken wings provided by the meat processing plants there—that made the popularization of chicken wings possible.
+Thus it's the collision of these two forces—the massive migration of Black Americans to meatpacking cities like Chicago, Kansas City and St. Louis, and the plentiful supply of chicken wings provided by the meat processing plants there—that made the popularization of chicken wings possible.